isacaputo/soundscapes/README.md

 ## About

-Soundscapes is a **web-based interactive music sequencer** that allows users to create and experiment with musical sequences in real-time.
+SoundScapes is a **web-based interactive music sequencer** that allows users to create and experiment with musical sequences in real-time.
 Built with modern web technologies, it provides an intuitive interface for music creation with multiple instruments, effects, and customization options.

 ![SoundScapes Interface](./public/images/soundscapes-home.png)